Thoughts by Rebecca Willman Gernon

 These encouraging replies were noted in the comments section for that submission and were highlighted in green.

 One month short of my two-year goal to be come published, freebie magazine bought, yes BOUGHT one of my short stories.
 I was ecstatic.
-SOLD this was noted in the comment section for this editor along with $100 which I highlighted in green.
+SOLD was noted in the comment section for this editor along with $100 which I highlighted in green.
 Now I could mention in my query letters that I had been published by Delectable magazine.

 My next step: develop a writing resume.
 A writing resume increases your chance of being published again.
 Editors note if you have been published previously and are more willing to take a chance on your work if you have.